Program and courses Philosophy of Humanity and Culture

-- 1 Master’s thesis (in total 15 ECTS)
+- Master’s thesis (15 ECTS)

 You can start at the end of August or at the end of January.

-Programs are subject to change, so we advise our students to check their exact program in the education catalog at the official start of the academic year.
+Please note: programs are subject to change.
+We advise you to look up the current program in OSIRIS Student at the start of the year.